dreamsome/onesuper.github.com/_posts/idea/2013-04-21-visual-graph-traversal.md

 <img src="http://chengyichao.info/visual-graph-traversal/img/table.png">

 OK...
 They are just books.
-How could you ask for more?
+How could we ask for more?